Jorge Espejo (Chilean footballer)

-Jorge Andrés Espejo Leppe (born 28 July 2000) is a Chilean footballer who plays as a full-back for Chilean Primera División side Audax Italiano on loan from Cobreloa.
+Jorge Andrés Espejo Leppe (born 28 July 2000) is a Chilean footballer who plays as a full-back for Universidad de Concepción.
 Mainly a right-back, he can operate on both sides of the field.

 Club career

 Born in Pudahuel, Santiago de Chile, Espejo was with local club Guacolda before joining the Cobreloa youth ranks in Santiago at the age of 10.
 He moved to Calama at the age of 16 and made his professional debut in the 1–0 loss away against Deportes Santa Cruz on 2 June 2019 for the Primera B de Chile.
 Later, he signed his first professional contract in July 2021.

 In January 2023, Espejo was loaned out to Everton de Viña del Mar in the Chilean Primera División.
 Once Cobreloa returned to the Chilean top division, he played for them during the 2024 season.
 The next season, he was loaned out again to Audax Italiano.

+Espejo signed with Universidad de Concepción from Cobreloa.